 However, I am still going to argue that sets of 6-15 still represent a more or less optimal practical hypertrophy zone.
 That is, for most people under most circumstances, working in that range for the majority of their training is still the best approach.
 And here’s why I say that:

-In Brad’s low repetition study, while the growth was the same between the 10 sets of 3 and 3 sets of 10 group, there were two other considerations.
+In the while the growth was the same between the 10 sets of 3 and 3 sets of 10 group, there were two other factors to consider.
 One is that the 10 sets of 3 took forever.
 With a 3 minute rest, that’s 30 minutes for the work sets on top of however long it takes to warm-up (and it takes longer to warm-up to lower rep sets than higher).
-Practically you’re looking at 40 minutes for one exercise.
+Practically you’re looking at 40 minutes to complete one exercise.

-Three sets of 10 with a 3 minute rest takes 9 minutes plus one or two warmups; 4 sets of 8 with a 2-3′ rest is about 15′ with warmups tops.
-At most you could do 2 exercises in an hour with 10 sets of 3 while you can do at least 6 exercises with the higher repetitions.
+In contrast, three sets of 10 with a 3 minute rest takes 9 minutes plus one or two warmups.
+Four sets of 8 with a 2-3′ rest is about 15′ with warmups tops.
+At most you could do 2 exercises in an hour with 10 sets of 3 while you can do at least 6 exercises in the same time frame with the higher repetitions.

 As well, many of the subjects reported joint pain and there were a couple of injuries.
 Constant low-repetition training beats people up and unless you have the joint structure to handle it, it’s usually a losing battle in the long-term.